jgehrcke/covid-19-germany-gae/README.md

 - interface stability
 - availability

-**Note**: it might happen that we re-write history here, that we change time series data in hindsight.
+**Note**: We might change time series data in hindsight.
 Towards enhancing overall credibility.
-That has not happened yet, but might happen as we learn more about the Germany-internal data flow, and about the credibility of individual data sources.
+That has not happened yet, but that can change as we learn more about the Germany-internal data flow, and about the credibility of individual data sources.

 ## Quick overview